Pacific Salmon Commission: Origins

 Pacific salmon have been an important food source and trade commodity for Northwest First Nations peoples for millennia.
 After European explorers arrived, the first large-scale commercial salmon fisheries were started in the early 1800s.
-Lucrative fisheries were established on the Columbia and Fraser rivers, including canneries geared for export.
+Lucrative fisheries were established on the Columbia and Fraser Rivers, including canneries geared for export.
 Harvests increased year-to-year until the 1910s.
 The abundance of the resource had precluded any disagreements between the Canadian and American governments until this point.

-However, from the 1920s onward, stocks began to decline, a result of over-fishing and the degradation and obstruction of migratory rivers.
+However, from the 1920s onward, stocks began to decline, a result of overfishing and the degradation and the obstruction of migratory rivers.
 Competition between American and Canadian fisheries for the dwindling resource led to conflict.
 Disputes were complicated by the fact that the salmon crossed several international borders during their lifespan.
 In 1930, the governments met and proposed the Fraser River Convention to regulate fishing and mitigate environmental damage to salmon habitats.
 The International Pacific Salmon Fisheries Commission was formally founded in 1937.

-IPSFC
+International Pacific Salmon Fisheries Commission

-The early focus of the IPSFC was to restore the Fraser runs of sockeye salmon.
-Three obstacles were identified - the Hells Gate portion of the Fraser Canyon (where a landslide in 1913 caused by railway engineers had partially blocked the river), the Quesnel River splash dam, and the Adams River splash dam.
+The early focus of the International Pacific Salmon Fisheries Commission was to restore the Fraser runs of sockeye salmon.
+Three obstacles were identified: the Hells Gate portion of the Fraser Canyon (where a landslide in 1913 caused by railway engineers had partially blocked the river), the Quesnel River splash dam, and the Adams River splash dam.
 During the 1940s, fish ladders and spillways were constructed by the Commission at Hell's Gate.
 The splash dams on the Quesnel and Adams were dynamited and removed.